 Domain Requirements are industry vertical specific.
 It can be either functional or non-functional.
 These requirements ensure that the software aligns with established standards for that category.
 Domain Requirements ensure adherence to specific domain regulations.

-Functional Requirements Vs Non-functional Requirement
+Functional Requirements Vs Non-functional Requirements

 Listed below are the key differences between Functional and Non-functional Requirements.
 It involves outlining the primary distinctions in how each set of requirements influences the development process, usability, and performance of a software system or application.
 Here's a structured comparison: